sahilbathlaofficial/soapbox_api/README.md

 ## Usage

 Being a initial API library I have only added one functionality to fetch posts.
-So once you have your consumer key and secret from your soapBox app, add the following in your controller file. i.e:-
+So once you have your consumer key and secret from your soapBox app, add the following in your controller file. i.e:

 class UsersController < ApplicationController def index